krish-1806/Video-Call-Final/README.md

 ---
 * Multi-user Video Calling
 * Real time chat while video calling
-* Instant notification of somebody connecting to the video call
+* Chatting before start of the meeting
+* Continue the conversation after the meeting
 * Mute/Unmute audio
 * Switch On/Off video
 * Screen Sharing
+* Instant notification of somebody connecting to the video call
-* Chatting before start of the meeting
+* Option to start video call directly in beginning or chat before meeting
 * Easy 'log in' in the chat room
 * Instant notification of someone joining and leaving the chat
-* Continue the conversation after the meeting
+* Option to leave after video call or continue conversation after the meeting
 * Neat and Clean UI
 ---
 # Agile Methodology Used